Rmaish: Ottoman period

-French Mandatory period
+French Mandate

 A petition was sent by all villages in south Lebanon to the Reconciliation Conference in Paris in 1919 asking for Rmaish and other villages to be included within Lebanon.
 The following is the petition:

 "We call on the agreement and unanimity we, the residents of Tyre district of Shiites and Christians of forty thousands to be included in the State of Greater Lebanon for the following reasons: First, the Shiites of us are people form Sidon, Tyre, Marjayoun, El Rihan, Eklim El Kharoub and Hermel who truly want to join their nation.
 Second, Christians of us are of Lebanese origin and their ancestors came from the north to south.
 To the day they are relatives and want to join them."

-In 1920, Ain Ebel was attacked by hundreds of Muslim militias.
-The leaders of Ain Ebel and Rmaish agreed to fight side by side against the attackers.
-The attackers attacked in large numbers that the defenders could not resist the attack and were forced to leave the villages to Palestine.
+Massacre of 1920

-In 1920, Rmaish was included in what was known as the State of Greater Lebanon.
+After the Shia Conference of El-Hujair rejected Greater Lebanon and pledged allegiance to King Faisal, an act the Maronites of Jabal Amel perceived as a threat, a Shia gang led by Mahmoud Bazzi emerged, moving from brigandage to direct confrontation with French forces and the Christian their allies in the south, attacked Ain Ebel on 5 May 1920, pillaging and killing more than 50 people.
+It appears that the gangs responded to a call for jihad.
+After the attackers abandoned themselves in the violence, massacring children in the arms of their parents before killing them, raping young women and then killing them, and burning people who were still alive, they moved to the other Christian villages, Debel and Rmaish, killing and pillaging, so after 12 days of plundering and massacres, the French arrived and suppressed all activities in Jabal Amil region.
+While awaiting their return to the village, a soldier serving with English forces reportedly urged the villagers to sell their properties to Zionist buyers, citing the lack of any guarantee of return; however, the villagers unanimously refused.
+This incident illustrates the broader pressures faced by Christian communities in the Tyre district to relinquish their land and emigrate.
+The massacres hardened Maronite opinion in favor of Jabal Amil being part of Greater Lebanon, which borders were cemented at the San Remo conference in 1920.